christopherhuggins/website/content/post/20190506_interpretinglocalelections.md

 Even within authorities which are not subject to reorganisation, financial pressures are often used as justification for reducing membership.
 In 2018, for example, [Newcastle-under-Lyme Borough Council](https://www.newcastle-staffs.gov.uk/) cut the number of councillors it had by over a quarter, from 60 to 44.

-Indeed, across England is that the number of councillors is falling.
+Indeed, across England the number of councillors is falling.
 In 2012 there were 18,193 councillors, but this had fallen to 17,513 in 2019, and is likely to be lower still given recent reorganisations.

 ![](https://raw.githubusercontent.com/christopherhuggins/website/master/static/img/posts/20190506/plot_total_cllrs.png)